The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note provides an overview of the types of wrongdoing that would be liable to a penalty.
-This note should be read in conjunction with the Overview of the three penalties introduced from 1 April 2010, Penalties - VAT, excise and landfill tax wrongdoing and Penalties - VAT, excise and landfill tax wrongdoing - calculating, assessing and collecting the penalty guidance notes.
+This guidance note provides an overview of the types of wrongdoing (taxpayer behaviour) that would be liable to a penalty.
+This note should be read in conjunction with the Penalties ― VAT wrongdoing ― overview and Penalties ― VAT wrongdoing ― calculating, assessing and collecting the penalty guidance notes.

-Currently, there are three types of wrongdoing that are liable to a penalty:
+Currently, there are three types of wrongdoing (behaviour) that are liable to a penalty:

-Any penalties levied by HMRC in respect of VAT and excise wrongdoing are intended to correct the behaviour that led to the wrongdoing.
+Any penalties levied by HMRC in respect of VAT wrongdoing are intended to correct the behaviour that led to the wrongdoing.
 However, it should be noted that not every wrongdoing will result in the imposition of a penalty.
 If the person has a reasonable excuse for a non-deliberate wrongdoing, then they will not be liable to a penalty.
-However, the level of penalty imposed for deliberate wrongdoing will be higher than those which are levied in respect of a non-deliberate wrongdoing.
-The highest penalty will be imposed in situations where the
+However, the level of penalty imposed for deliberate wrongdoing will be higher than those

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.